Denmark: Media

-Danish mass media date back to the 1540s, when handwritten fly sheets reported on the news.
-In 1666, Anders Bording, the father of Danish journalism, began a state paper.
-In 1834, the first liberal, factual newspaper appeared, and the 1849 Constitution established lasting freedom of the press in Denmark.
-Newspapers flourished in the second half of the 19th century, usually tied to one or another political party or trade union.
-Modernisation, bringing in new features and mechanical techniques, appeared after 1900.
-The total circulation was 500,000 daily in 1901, more than doubling to 1.2 million in 1925.
-The German occupation during World War II brought informal censorship; some offending newspaper buildings were simply blown up by the Nazis.
-During the war, the underground produced 550 newspapers—small, surreptitiously printed sheets that encouraged sabotage and resistance.

 Danish cinema dates back to 1897 and since the 1980s has maintained a steady stream of productions due largely to funding by the state-supported Danish Film Institute.
 There have been three big internationally important waves of Danish cinema: erotic melodrama of the silent era; the increasingly explicit sex films of the 1960s and 1970s; and lastly, the Dogme 95 movement of the late 1990s, where directors often used hand-held cameras to dynamic effect in a conscious reaction against big-budget studios.
 Danish films have been noted for their realism, religious and moral themes, sexual frankness and technical innovation.
 The Danish filmmaker Carl Th.
-Dreyer (1889–1968) is considered one of the greatest directors of early cinema.
+Dreyer is considered one of the greatest directors of early cinema.